DjPale/IsometricEdit/README.md

 - Left click and hold to drag node positons after they have been placed
 - Right click cancels node insertion for the current path or deletes an existing node
 - Zoom by holding down `Ctrl` and use scroll wheel
+- Displace offset (origin) of tile by `Ctrl` and middle mouse button

 ### Test basics
 - Watch the cute cars drive around